 “Who Knows Only His Own Generation Remains Always a Child.”

 This very interesting and relevant quote by Dr. George Norlin, former president of the University of Colorado, is inscribed over the west entrance of the University’s library where I spent hundreds of hours deep in the library stacks studying late into the night.
 I have learned to navigate the depths of that library in the dark and with my eyes closed.
 But when it came to learning and understanding truth, my eyes were then, as they are now, wide open.
 Learners ask questions and challenge assumptions.
-Learners have a desire to understand alternative perspectives and become knowledgeable with both sides or perspectives of so called facts.
+Learners have a desire to understand alternative perspectives and become knowledgeable with both sides or perspectives of ideas and so called facts.
 One must understand another’s perspective to have a civil conversation let alone formidable debate.
 Why do so many college students today simply reciting the boring one-sided opinions and lectures their professors pedantically preach to them?
 What ever happened to critical thinking, epistemology and disciplined inquiry?
 What about the merits of considering alternative perspectives while seeking the truth?
 What is truth and how do we know what we know?

 Recently, astronaut Scott Kelly posted a Tweet paraphrasing Winston Churchill.
 Below is the entire quote in context;